abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMlWorkspaceEnvironmentVersion.md

 ## PARAMETERS

 ### -BuildContextUri
-URI of the Docker build context used to build the image.
+[Required] URI of the Docker build context used to build the image.
 Supports blob URIs on environment creation and may return blob or Git URIs.\<seealso href="https://docs.docker.com/engine/reference/commandline/build/#extended-description" /\>

 ```yaml